SaltwaterC/yas3-stream/README.md

  * uses the [upload](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#upload-property) method of the S3 object part of `aws-sdk` rather than the MultiPart API directly which means the object size doesn't have to be bigger than 5MB
  * no extra fluff - it behaves like an actual `Writable` stream rather than making assumptions about the use case
- * doesn't buffer more data than necessary which is up to the size of a MultiPart chunk
+ * doesn't buffer more data than necessary which is up to the size of a MultiPart chunk multiplied by the number of workers i.e `partSize` * `queueSize` of `S3.ManagedUpload`

 This is implemented as a very thin wrapper over `S3.upload` as `PassThrough` stream.
 The output of the stream is passed as the Body param of the `S3.upload` method.
 For all intents and purposes it should be used as a `Writable` stream.
 This module does not provide a `Readable` stream as `aws-sdk` already implements one via `S3.getObject.createReadStream`.